aleff-github/my-flipper-shits/ProtonVPNConfigFile_Windows/README.md

-# ProtonVPN config file - BADUSB ✅
+# ProtonVPN config file - BadUSB ✅

 A script used to stole target ProtonVPN config file.